 Poor coati wasn't smelling too fresh a month after that photo was taken.

 West approach: There is one clear trail to the Lion's ledge, and the trailhead is found near the end of Baboquivari Camp.
 The sign might have fallen, as it was on my last trip.

-Browse More Classics in West Face/ Southwest Arete
+Browse More Rock Climbing Classics in West Face/ Southwest Arete

-Mountain Project's determination of some of the classic, most popular, highest rated routes for West Face/ Southwest Arete:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for West Face/ Southwest Arete: